MBieleke/maikbieleke-com/content/publication/wolff-bieleke-stahler-2020-psychol-sport-exerc/index.md

   \ boredom in the exercise setting: exercise-related boredom and getting easily bored\
   \ in general are associated with less exercise activity.
 This is in line with recent\
   \ theorizing on boredoms' and self-controls' function in guiding goal-directed behavior."
-publication: '*Psychology of Sport and Exercise*'
+publication: 'Wolff, W., Bieleke, M., Stähler, J., & Schüler, J. (2020).
+Too bored for sports?
+Adaptive and less-adaptive latent personality profiles for exercise behavior.
+Psychology of Sport and Exercise, 101851. https://doi.org/10.1016/j.psychsport.2020.101851'
 # doi: 10.1016/j.psychsport.2020.101851
 ---